alexanderlarsen/Saneject/README.md

 With `[Inject, SerializeInterface]`, fields are grayed out and auto-managed by Saneject.

 Without `[Inject]`, they behave as regular `Object` fields you can assign manually.
-If you assign an object that doesn’t implement the required interface, the field is cleared to `null`.
+If you assign an object that doesn't implement the required interface, the field is cleared to `null`.

 ![Interface field visible in the Inspector](Docs/serialize-interface-inspector-example.webp)